-Samuel Peca is an associate, elected partner effective January 1, 2020, in Weil’s Corporate Department and is based in Houston.
+Samuel Peca is a partner in Weil’s Corporate Department and is based in Houston.
 Mr. Peca has extensive experience representing private equity firms, private and public companies, and management teams, primarily in energy and infrastructure related transactions.
 Such transactions include, among other things: (i) upstream acquisitions, divestitures, joint development arrangements, PDP securitizations and royalty deals; (ii) midstream acquisitions, divestitures and joint ventures; (iii) corporate matters in connection with various restructurings and chapter 11 proceedings (including 363 sales); and (iv) the formation of private equity backed management platforms (on both the sponsor side and management side).
-In addition to energy and infrastructure transactions, Mr. Peca has representing private equity firms in significant transactions a variety of other industries.
+In addition to energy and infrastructure transactions, Mr. Peca has represented private equity firms in significant transactions across a variety of other industries.

 - Aethon Energy Management (a subsidiary of Aethon Energy), together with RedBird Capital Partners, in the acquisitions of natural gas-producing assets in east Texas and northern Louisiana from SM Energy Company and of the Moneta Divide oil and gas assets, approximately 188,000 net acres in Wyoming, from Encana Oil & Gas (USA) Inc.

 - BlackBrush Oil & Gas, LP in its sale to Ares Management, L.P. by EIG Management Company, LLC and Tailwater Capital, LLC

 - Discovery Midstream Partners and other selling owners of Discovery DJ Services LLC (a joint venture of Old Ironsides Energy and Ward Energy Partners) in the sale of Discovery DJ Services LLC to TPG Capital and rollover of a portion of management’s equity